CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 With did:web, there’s an inherent link between the DNS needed to resolve the associated DID document and the domain where the relevant supporting DNS records are located.
 This means that the domain specified by the did:web identifier (for example, did:web:**example.ca**) is also the location where you can find the supporting DNS records.

-## Other DID methods
+## Consideration for other DID methods

 In the case of other DID methods, the association between a DID and a DNS domain is still possible although less obvious than with the aformentioned did:web.
-The W3C DID Core spec supports multiple ways of creating the association between a DID to a domain.
-This is most intuitively accomplished using one of two different fields.

-**alsoKnownAs**: The assertion that two or more DIDs (or other types of URI, such as a domain name) refer to the same DID subject can be made using the {{alsoKnownAs}} property.

-**Services**: Alternatively, {{services}} are used in DID documents to express ways of communicating with the DID subject or associated entities.
-In this case we are referring specifically to the {{LinkedDomains}} service type.
+This association is currently out of scope at this time.

 ## DIDs with URI records

-However, this association stemming only from the DID is unidirectional.
-By leveraging URI records as outlined in {{DID-in-the-DNS}}, we can create a bidirectional relationship, allowing a domain to publish their associated DIDs in the DNS.
+The association stemming only from the did:web's id field is unidirectional.
+By leveraging URI records as outlined in {{DID-in-the-DNS}}, we can create a bidirectional relationship, allowing a domain to publish their associated DID in the DNS.

-***Ex: _did.example-issuer.ca IN URI 1 0 “did:example:XXXXXXX”***
+***Ex: _did.example-issuer.ca IN URI 1 0 “did:web:XXXXXX”***

 This relationship enhances security, as an entity would require control over both the DID and the domain’s DNS server to create this bidirectional association, reducing the likelihood of malicious impersonation.

-The ability for an organization to publish a list of their DIDs on the DNS is also beneficial as it establishes a link between the DNS, which is ubiquitously supported, and the distributed ledger (or other places) where the DID document resides on which may not have the same degree of access or support, enhancing discoverability.

 ### URI record scoping